What is the super-sample covariance? A fresh perspective for second-order shear statistics: Covariance of a real space statistic

 In this expression, the covariance of $\Xi$ can be inferred from a two-point correlation function $\xi_{\varkappa^2}$.
-Notably, $\xi_{\varkappa^2}$ needs to be known only for $\etavec$ within the survey area, as $E_A$ vanishes outside.
-Consequently, $C_{\hat{\Xi}}$ does not depend on any information on scales larger than the survey area.
+Notably, $\xi_{\varkappa^2}$ needs to be known only for $\etavec$ inside the survey area, as $E_A$ vanishes outside.
+Consequently, $C_{\hat{\Xi}}$ does not depend on any information on spatial scales larger than the survey area.

-This finding might appear contradictory to the interpretation of the SSC as being caused by modes larger than the survey window.
-However, this interpretation takes a `Fourier-space'-view, while Eq.~\eqref{eq: covariance from correlation functions} is fully in real space.
-The real-space correlations at scales within the survey window are impacted by the power- and trispectrum at $\ell$-modes larger than the survey window.
-Therefore, while the covariance estimation in Fourier space requires all modes, in real space we can limit ourselves to the survey window, and no `super-survey' information is required.
+This finding might appear to contradict Eq.~\eqref{eq: Covariance power spectrum NKA}, which shows that the power spectrum covariance (in particular, the SSC) clearly depends on Fourier modes larger than the survey.
+However, Eq.~\eqref{eq: covariance from correlation functions} takes a `real space' view.
+The real-space correlation function $\xi_{\varkappa^2}$ at spatial scales within the survey window is impacted by the power spectrum and trispectrum at Fourier modes larger than the survey window.
+Therefore, while the covariance estimation in Fourier space requires all modes, in real space, we can limit ourselves to spatial scales within the survey window.
+Thus, while information from `super-survey' Fourier modes is needed, no information on `super-survey' spatial scales is required.